How did I do? How do I look? What do you think? Can I get your honest opinion? Don’t hold anything back!

 Now, I don’t claim to be a person who gives it to you straight, who doesn’t care about your feelings, or who only cares about the way I see things.
 However, I do often wonder if it would be better if the majority of people did do such things.
 To be nice or honest, which one is actually better to do?

 Motivation is key to doing anything.
-Even with something as simple as taking a shit.
+Even with something as simple as going to the bathroom.
 Your colon will motivate you to stand-up and get yourself to a bathroom.
 Which form of motivation is better, positive or negative?
 I guess it depends on the person.
 Personally, I use both, but if I dissect a little further it basically comes down to how much I actually want to do something.
 Even some times when everyone is positive and encouraging towards motivating me, I eventually realize that it doesn’t matter what they say, I should have listened to myself in the first place because I didn’t want to do this.

 If someone who weighs 300 pounds approaches you and starts talking about running a marathon fairly soon, what is the better way to approach the situation?
 Say, “yea you bet, good for you, you can do anything, I believe in you!”.
 Or based on there lack of ability to move from a sitting to standing position.
 You instead give them an honest assumption of how every part of their life, that you have witnessed up to this announcement, in no way leads you to believe they are or ever will be capable of completing a small flight of stairs let alone a running a marathon.